jes/notes/blogideas.md

 * more features (e.g. cutter compensation, movement coordinated with spindle rotation for rigid tapping)
 * supports more complex motion systems

+## The tunnel locked room murder idea

+Probably in 2 parts, first part with the clues and puzzle setup, second part with the conclusion

+## 4 polite disagreements

+A series of 8 very-short stories in which the main character disagrees with a decision made by someone else.

+We explore every combination of (rude or polite disagreement), (they acquiesced or didn't), (it worked out well or didn't)